-Background This booklet summarizes how municipalities can use the development process to their advantage to protect interconnected networks of open space: natural areas, greenways, trails and recreational lands.
+his booklet summarizes how municipalities can use the development process to their advantage to protect interconnected networks of open space: natural areas, greenways, trails and recreational land.
 Communities can take control of their destinies so that their conservation goals are achieved in a manner fair to all parties concerned.
-All that is needed are some relatively straightforward amendments to municipal comprehensive plans, zoning ordinances and subdivision ordinances.
-These steps are described on the pages that follow.
-Growing Greener: Conservation by Design is a collaborative program of the Pennsylvania Department of Conservation and Natural Resources (DCNR); the Governor's Center for Local Government Services; Natural Lands Trust, Inc., a regional land conservancy located in Media, PA; and an advisory committee comprised of officials from state and local agencies including the Pennsylvania Environmental Council, the Pennsylvania State University Cooperative Extension, and other non-profits and the private sector.
-The program is based on the work of Randall Arendt, Senior Conservation Advisor at Natural Lands Trust, and Michael Clarke, former president of Natural Lands Trust.
-How Do I Learn More?
+All that is needed are some relatively straight-forward amendments to municipal comprehensive plans, zoning ordinances, and subdivision ordinances.
+These steps are described in the sections that follow.

+Growing Greener is a collaborative effort of the Pennsylvania Department of Conservation and Natural Resources.
+Natural Lands Trust, Pennsylvania State University Cooperative Extension and an advisory committee comprised of officials from the Department of Community and Economic Development, Center for Rural Pennsylvania, Lycoming County Planning Commission, Pennsylvania Environmental Council, Pennsylvania Planning Association and Department of Environmental Protection.